 Initial Contact with the Stern Center

-When you call, our Diagnostics Program Assistant will gather information regarding the student and areas of concern, explain the evaluation process, and schedule an appointment or evaluation.
+When you call, our Intake Coordinator will gather information regarding the student and areas of concern, explain the evaluation process, and schedule an appointment or evaluation.
 To help in the diagnostic process, we ask that parents or adult students complete informational questionnaires.
 For children, we also suggest that their teachers complete questionnaires.

 On the day of the scheduled evaluation, the parents or adult student meet with the diagnostician to review relevant background information and clarify areas of concern.
 If appropriate, and at the request of the client/parent, the diagnostician can then also contact school personnel to obtain relevant information regarding the individual’s current school performance.